bernhardAxonIvy/doc/source/designer-guide/how-to/workflow.rst

    The project
    :ref:`WorkflowDemos <importing-demo-projects>`
-   demonstrates the usage of start, case and task categorisation.
+   demonstrates the usage of start, case and task categorization.
 Typically the case category is used to categorize the over-all process (i.e.
    Business Case) and the task category is used to categorize a single or set of unions of work.
 Because the clear separation of case and task categorization even complex use cases could be handled.

-   E.g. in a midsized company the process to request an address from a customer change exists in multiple forms.
+   E.g. in a mid-sized company the process to request an address from a customer change exists in multiple forms.
 There is one in the customer portal and one for partner agencies.
 The process executed from the customer portal has the case category